gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-07/index.md

 - The vars file that it searches for by default is now `terragrunt.hcl` instead of `terraform.tfvars`.
 - The vars file argument is now `--vars-path`, as opposed to `--tfvars-file`.
 - The quoting rules have changed to support more complex types.
 Now, instead of auto injecting quotes, it will inject the value literally.
-E.g if you pass in `terraform-update-variable --name "foo" --value "9"`, this will inject the string `foo = 9` instead of `foo = "9"`.
-If you want the old behavior, you will need to pass in the value quoted: `terraform-update-variable --name "foo" --value "\"9\""`
+E.g if you pass in `terraform-update-variable --name &quot;foo&quot; --value &quot;9&quot;`, this will inject the string `foo = 9` instead of `foo = &quot;9&quot;`.
+If you want the old behavior, you will need to pass in the value quoted: `terraform-update-variable --name &quot;foo&quot; --value &quot;\&quot;9\&quot;&quot;`
 - The resulting file will now be passed through `terraform fmt` so that it is formatted.